peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Instance methods

-Instance methods are common for web components but unheard of in React.
+Instance methods like `play` or `pause`.
+These are common for web components but unheard of in React.

+// add example

 #### Callbacks or events

-In React, callbacks are supplied to the component as props.
+In React, callbacks are supplied to a component as props.
 In Polymer, components fire events.

 #### Rendered UI

-The UI rendered by a component can be considered part of its API.
+In some cases, the UI rendered by a component can be considered part of its API.

 ### What Impacts Component API Design?